Is the transfer of equity subject to a court order? If yes please supply a copy

 Please confirm the person to be removed from the title deeds will not reside at the property after the transfer of equity has been formalised?

-Information to consider in supporting the above Paratus transfer of equity Info :
+Information to consider in in addition to the above Paratus transfer of equity Questions and Answers :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Paratus conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the freeholder.
 If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.